Archetypal Analysis++: Rethinking the Initialization Strategy: Experiments

-\paragraph{Setup} For various numbers of archetypes $k\in\{15,25,50,75,100\}$, we initialize archetypal \mbox{analysis} according to each of the baseline strategies and compute the Mean Squared Error (MSE), \ie, the objective in Equation~\eqref{eq:sum_proj} normalized by $n^{-1}$.
-In addition, we perform a fixed number of ten iterations of archetypal analysis based on those initializations.
+\paragraph{Setup.} For various numbers of archetypes $k\in\{15,25,50,75,100\}$, we initialize archetypal \mbox{analysis} according to each of the baseline strategies and compute the Mean Squared Error (MSE), \ie, the objective in Equation~\eqref{eq:sum_proj} normalized by $n^{-1}$.
+In addition, we perform a fixed number of 30 iterations of archetypal analysis based on those initializations.
 Here, we use the vanilla version of archetypal analysis according to \citet{cutler1994}.
-For the optimization problem within AA++, we utilize the non-negative least squares (NNLS) method \citep{lawson1995} and enforce the summation constraint by adding another equation in the linear system.
-We compute statistics over 50 seeds, except for the larger data sets ($n>500,000$) for which we only use 15 seeds.
-We report on median performances and depict the 75\% and 25\% quantiles.
-Furthermore, we track the time it takes to initialize the archetypes.
-The code\footnote{The code can be found in the supplementary material and will be released after the paper is accepted.} is implemented in Python using numpy \citep{harris2020array}.
+We compute statistics over 30 seeds, except for larger data sets ($n>500,000$ or $d>500$) for which we only compute 15 seeds and we report on median performances and depict the 75\% and 25\% quantiles.
+Furthermore, we track the time it takes to initialize the archetypes as well as the time each iteration of archetypal analysis takes.
+Details on the implementation are provided in Appendix~\ref{app:implementation_details}.
 All experiments run on an Intel Xeon machine with 28 cores with 2.60~GHz and 256~GB of memory. \looseness=-1